Farming In Protected Landscapes (FiPL)

 • There is an increase in the resilience of nature-friendly, sustainable farm businesses, which in turn contributes to a more thriving local economy

-Your project must also help to deliver at least one of the aims identified in the Executive Summary of the Surrey Hills AONB Management Plan.
+Your project must also help to deliver at least one of the aims identified in the Executive Summary of the Surrey Hills Management Plan.

-Within the 4 core FiPL themes of Nature, Climate, People and Place, and whilst delivering the Surrey Hills AONB Management Plan priorities and the Nature Recovery Strategy aims, the highest scoring will be given to applications which meet the following:
+Within the 4 core FiPL themes of Nature, Climate, People and Place, and whilst delivering the Surrey Hills Management Plan priorities and the Nature Recovery Strategy aims, the highest scoring will be given to applications which meet the following:

 1. Collaboration – projects which bring together a range of partners, or work across a wider landscape with multiple landowners/managers eg farm clusters